developertom01/async-hook/README.md

 ##### `wrap<T extends Function>(fn: T): T`

-Applies all registered wrap hooks to the given function.
+Applies all registered hooks to the given function in the following order:
+1. First applies any wrap hooks to transform the function
+2. Then applies before, after, and error hooks in the correct sequence

+This is the recommended method when you want to apply multiple types of hooks.

 ##### `before<T extends Function>(fn: T): T`